gordonguthrie/pometo/docs/technical_reference/functions_iota_the_index_function.md

 # The Index Function `⍳`

+## DEVELOPERS NOTE

+For the moment `⍳` is returning an unindexed array - this might need to change.

 ## Monadic Use On Integers Scalars

 `⍳` is a monadic function which when applied to a vector of integers or a scalar generates a matrix of indices.